vega/vega/docs/docs/api/locale.md

 permalink: /docs/api/locale/index.html
 ---

 To display number and date values, by default Vega uses formatting rules for American English.
 If you are deploying visualizations for other languages you will want to change these defaults.
+Vega uses the formatting utilities provided by the D3 framework, specifically the [d3-format](https://github.com/d3/d3-format) and [d3-time-format](https://github.com/d3/d3-time-format) libraries.

-Vega uses formatting utilities provided by the D3 framework, specifically the [d3-format](https://github.com/d3/d3-format) and [d3-time-format](https://github.com/d3/d3-time-format) libraries.
-These libraries provide methods for updating the default locale and Vega exports these methods as part of its own API.
+Vega supports changing the default locale for all visualizations using the methods below.
+To set the locale for a specific view, either provide a [`locale` config](../../config/#view) or use the [View constructor `locale` option](../view/#view).

-**Note:** Application code should set the locale to the desired default _before_ performing parsing and view generation.
+**Note:** If changing the default locale, application code should set the locale to the desired value _before_ performing parsing and view generation.

 ## <a name="locale"></a>Locale Configuration